Exploring Attention Mechanisms in Integration of Multi-Modal Information for Sign Language Recognition and Translation: Methodology

 , where $\mathit{j} \in 1, 2, 3, ..., \frac{n}{4}$.

-These two features then enter the cross-modal attention module to create multi-modal features, which are then passed through a Bi-LSTM layer for global context.
-A classifier then generates a vector for gloss prediction.
+We then pass them to the cross-modal attention module to generate multi-modal features.
+Afterward, we use a BiLSTM layer on these multi-modal features to incorporate global context into them.
+Finally, we apply a classifier to each feature to generate a gloss prediction from them.